dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/shape-in-orchard-core-cms.md

       @await DisplayAsync(shape)
     </h1>
   ```
-- The shape `Foo` will use `Foo.cshtml` as a template and pass a model with Message property to it.
+- The shape `Foo` will use `Foo.cshtml` as a template and pass a model with Message property to the template.
 - Then we can access `Model.Message` in `Foo.cshtml`.
   ```html
     @* Foo.cshtml *@
     <span>@Model.Message</span>
   ```
 - We can create any shape for our requirement, e.g. `header`, `branding`.

-## Example file structure of Foo shape
+## Example of file structure of a Foo shape
   ```sh
     $ tree Views
     Views